Productboard pricing in 2023: How much does Productboard cost?

 Savio is more affordable than Productboard, but does it have the same functionality?

-Mostly, yes.
-It has all the same abilities to collect feedback, validate ideas with a customer feedback portal, prioritize features, and close the loop with customers.
-The only thing Productboard offers that Savio’s missing is a roadmapping tool.
+Yes.
+It has all the same abilities to collect feedback, validate ideas with a customer feedback portal, prioritize features, build a visual roadmap, and close the loop with customers.

 A better voting board